 The American Prospect’s emphasis is on policy solution.
 It seeks to foster a genuine progressive debate, not just on financial regulation but on the stimulus and the deficit, on the future of manufacturing, labor policy, and global trade.
 It also concentrates on the consequences of implementation of current policy: what’s working?
 What impact is it having?
 What needs to be changed?

-The Applied Research Center, publisher of the bimonthly Colorlines magazine and RaceWire online, focuses on racially structured impacts of the crisis and the policy response.
+The Applied Research Center, publisher of the bimonthly ColoLiines magazine and RaceWire online, focuses on racially structured impacts of the crisis and the policy response.
 Of greatest concern for ARC are the continuing implosion of the US housing market and the social safety net.
 ARC also tracks positive (especially green economy) responses to the crisis by community organizers and labor unions, and is helping people develop standards and approaches that maximize the racial justice element of growing green investment.

 The Center for Independent Media delivers 24/7 impact journalism through its network of state-focused websites and its flagship DC site, The Washington Independent.
 It takes on the political issues of the day – and the statements of the key players – and relentlessly reports on the story to get to the truth behind the spin.